harness/developer-hub/docs/internal-developer-portal/get-started/setup-git-integration.md

 <Tabs queryString="Import Harness Services">
 <TabItem value="import-harness-services" label="Import Harness Services">

 8. User will be shown the list of services in their account.
-It will be defined in terms of IDP entity i.e harness organization is a domain, harness project is a system and harness service is a component in the IDP world.
+It will be defined in terms of IDP entity i.e. harness organization is a domain, harness project is a system and harness service is a component in the IDP world.
 This list includes services at all scopes.

 9. User can choose all the services / individual services / no services